na-na-hi/renget/archive/unesm.md

 Cyndaquil drew up alongside them.
 “Besides, everyone knows the chicks dig snowboarders.”

-“That’d be doable.
-We could find a plank of wood to tie to your feet.
-Do you know how to snowboard?” asked Torchic.
+“That’d be doable," said Torchic.
+"We could find a plank of wood to tie to your feet.
+Do you know how to snowboard?”

 “No, but women also love a man who’s daring.
 I’d say snowboarding down a mountain with no experience is pretty daring.”

+Torchic snorted.
 “It’s the kind of daring that selects itself out of the genepool.”

-“Do you think they have any sperm banks here?
-I’ll make a deposit before we leave, then you three need to tell all of the ladies in town about my glorious death.”
+“Do you think they have any sperm banks here?" asked Cyndaquil.
+"I’ll make a deposit before we leave, then you three need to tell all of the ladies in town about my glorious death.”

 “I’m not doing that.”